 The BMS brokered policy extends coverage (including virtually or in person) but permits the US activity to be up to 20% of the practitioner’s practice.
 As was the case in previous years, a practitioner who wants this extended coverage must notify BMS.
 If you are practicing outside of Canada, you must get in touch with BMS in order to ensure that your activity is covered; 1-855-318-6038 or firstname.lastname@example.org.
 As an additional extension to the program coverage territory, the BMS policy also provides members worldwide coverage for all claims that are defended in a Canadian court.
 Note, that it is the practitioner’s responsibility to confirm that he or she has regulatory authority to practice in any jurisdiction from which service is delivered and/or in which it is received.

 Commercial general liability insurance, protects members from financial loss should they be sued due to property damage, injury, or death caused by your services, business operations, or your employees (not specifically related to your delivery of professional services, which is covered by your professional liability coverage).
 A typical example of commercial general liability insurance claim is slip and fall coverage, which protects you in the event someone falls at your clinic and claims this was a result of your negligence (water on the floor).
 Members do not need to purchase this as additional coverage because it is automatically included in the professional liability policy to a limit of $5,000,000.

 There are a range of additional coverages available to business owners.
 Please contact BMS to speak with a broker about your specific practice needs.
-Additional information can be found here.

 Coverage can be purchased online within minutes, over the phone or by mail.
 Applications and a link to the online tool can be found here.